 What is the Office for Students criteria for underrepresented students?

-- Those living in areas of low Higher Education participation, or from lower household income or lower socioeconomic status
+- Students from areas of low higher education participation, low household income or low socioeconomic status

-- Those from black, Asian and minority ethnic (BAME) groups
+- Some black, Asian and minority ethnic students

 - Care leavers